-- losure of Information to Credit Reference Agency Each Barrower acknowledges and agrees that, subject to subparagraph (b) below, any information with respect to such Borrower which is provided by such Borrower at the request of the Bank or collected in the course of dealings between such Borrower and the Bank may be disclosed to or used and retained by, any credit information provider for the purpose of verifying such information or enabling them to provide such information or the check in respect of such Borrower; (2) for the purpose of reasonable monitoring of any indebtadiness while there is a current default by such Borrower as borrower or guarantic and or (3) to assist them in collecting debts.

-For a Borrower which is a kindled company. - For a Borrower which is a limited company: - Any Borrower may by giving the Bank 90 days' notice in writing revoke the consent contained in sub-paragraph (a) - If any Borrower gives notice to revoke the consent given pursuant to sub-paragraph (a) in secondance with sub-paragraph (b)(i), the Bank may - - (31) subject to (35) and (37) balow, the Bank may continue to disclose information presupant to sub-paragraph (s) until the notice of revocation given pursuant to sub-paragraph (b)(i) expres.
+- (a) Each Borrower acknowledges and agrees that, subject to sub-paragraph (b) below, any information with respect to such Borrower which is provided by such Borrower at the request of the Bank or collected in the course of dealings between such Borrower and the Bank may be disclosed to, or used and retained by, any credit reference agency or similar service provider for the purpose of verifying such information or enabling them to provide such information to other institutions (1) in order that they may carry out credit and other status checks in respect of such Borrower; (2) for the purposes of reasonable monitoring of any indebtedness while there is a current default by such Borrower as borrower or guarantor and/or (3) to assist them in collecting debts. - (b) For a Borrower which is a limited company: - Any Borrower may by giving the Bank 90 days' notice in writing revoke the consent contained in sub-paragraph (a) above.
+If any Borrower gives notice to revoke the consent given - ii) If any Borrower gives notice to revoke the consent given pursuant to sub-paragraph (a) in accordance with sub-paragraph (b)(i), the Bank may:- - (01) subject to (06) and (07) below, the Bank may continue to disclose information pursuant to sub-paragraph (a) until the notice of revocation given pursuant to sub-paragraph (b)(i) expires;